uermel/chimerax-ome-zarr/README.md

 # chimerax-ome-zarr
-OME-Zarr support for ChimeraX.
-Currently only supports **opening** local or remote Zarr files, not saving.
+OME-Zarr v0.4 support for ChimeraX.

+**Currently supported:**
+- Opening local or remote zarr files
+- Loading specific multiscales as volumes (streamed on demand and cached in memory)
+- Loading all multiscales as a single Volume, accessible using Chimerax's `step` setting

+**Currently not supported:**
+- Labels data
+- Channel axes
+- Time axes

 ## Installation